 Tip: Once the patch is out on the other end, remove it as pulling it back through will only redeposit the dirt you already cleaned.

 Remove the patch holder to attach the bore brush.
-Next, run the brush back and forth along the bore several times to loosen debris.
+Next, run the brush back and forth along the bore three to four to loosen debris.
 Next, reattach the patch holder and run more solvent-soaked patches to correct the loosened debris.

 Attach a cotton mop to your cleaning rod and add a few drops of lubricant or gun conditioner.
 Next, run it through the bore leaving only a light coating of gun oil on the interior.